SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-15-fda-covid-boosters-jnj-mixmatch.md

 The first slide here shows the result for pseudovirus neutralization: bigger is better, and the vertical axis is on a log scale.
 This is for the D614G variant.
 It looks like the mRNA vaccines all do comparably well with whatever booster happens; the J&amp;J does better with an mRNA boost than with itself.
+It also looks like the heterologous boosts were _as good or higher_ than the homologous ones, which strong encourages mixing boosters!

 The second slide shown here shows the result for IgG antiobody binding on all 9 vax combinations, this time using 3 variants of concern: WT, Alpha, and Delta.
 They all get